-- · Seeks input/participation from workforce/ management in development of proactive hazard identification/risk control/minimisation processes - Seeks commitment to process and tool(s) from management/workforce/contractors and subcontractors - · Regularly communicates conclusions/results to all relevant parties - Continuously monitors, communicates and reviews procedures and related safety performance - Reinforces the personal importance of safety leadership in OH&S behaviours and actions Consistent proactive communication of organisation's values, policy and procedures throughout the project/site including management/workforce/ contractors and subthe adequacy of the safety management system with the client's system
+- Seeks input/participation from workforce/ management in development of proactive hazard identification/risk control/minimisation processes - Seeks commitment to process and tool(s) from management/workforce/contractors and subcontractors - Regularly communicates conclusions/results to all relevant parties - Continuously monitors, communicates and reviews procedures and related safety performance - · Reinforces the personal importance of safety

-Consistent and visible

-- contractors Development and communication of standard procedures and instructions for safety reviews across the organisation at all levels and throughout the project/site including contractors and subcontractors - Workforce engagement and collaboration with development/practice/ maintenance of safety reviews performance of client.
+- Consistent and visible leadership in OH&S behaviours and actions - Consistent proactive communication of organisation's values, policy and procedures throughout the project/site including management/workforce/ contractors and subcontractors - Development and communication of standard procedures and instructions for safety reviews across the organisation at all levels and throughout the project/site including contractors and subcontractors - Workforce engagement and collaboration with development/practice/ maintenance of safety reviews

-Assess past OH&S

-Evaluate

-the client's

-site OH&S

-• Evaluate the

-understanding

-of the project/

-requirements.

-adequacy of the

-client's proposed

-control methods.

-Meet and consult

-verify and clarify

-provided and seek

-further information

-with client to

-information

-if necessary.

-Make evidence-

-based decision

-regarding OH&S

-competency of

-company and

-suitability for

-project.

-OH&S hazard

-requirements.

-Evaluate and verify Knowledge
+SMT 3.
+Undertake formal OH&S review of tenders

+- Evaluate and verify the adequacy of the safety management system with the client's system requirements. - Assess past OH&S performance of client. - Evaluate the client's understanding of the project/ site OH&S requirements. - Evaluate the adequacy of the client's proposed OH&S hazard control methods. - Meet and consult with client to verify and clarify information provided and seek further information if necessary. - Make evidencebased decision regarding OH&S competency of company and suitability for project.

-- Comprehensive knowledge of the and scope of the project
+- Comprehensive knowledge of the nature, duration and scope of the project

-- Detailed knowledge of company's contractor's work/contract, task, requirements and associated haza
+- Detailed knowledge of company's and subcontractor's work/contract, task, labour and plant requirements and associated hazards and risks

-- Detailed knowledge of principal O regulations and potential OH&S is legal requirements or based on in equivalent tools such as:
+- Detailed knowledge of principal OH&S Acts, regulations and potential OH&S issues and related legal requirements or based on industry standard/ equivalent tools such as:

 - AS/NZS 4360:2004

 - AS/NZS 4801:2001

 - AS/NZS 4804:2001.

 - Non-compliance provisions

-- Measures client's SMS against leg assessment/management proced - Ensures that client's SMS has a g company's SMS, values and com - Ensures that company's risk asses performance tools are based on A legislatively approved equivalent li 4801, AS/NZS 4804 or similar oth to nationally/internationally recogn - Communicates organisation's risk control requirements, values and o contractors/sub-contractors at ter - Ensures that non-compliance prov clear in tender/contracts
+- Measures client's SMS against legally required risk assessment/management procedures/tools - Ensures that client's SMS has a good "fit" with company's SMS, values and commitment - Ensures that company's risk assessment and safety performance tools are based on AS/NZS 4360 or legislatively approved equivalent linked to AS/NZS 4801, AS/NZS 4804 or similar other tools auditable to nationally/internationally recognised standards - Communicates organisation's risk assessment and control requirements, values and commitment to contractors/sub-contractors at tender review stage - Ensures that non-compliance provisions are made clear in tender/contracts

-- Assesses and verifies the adequacy - Evaluates the client's understandi specification of OH&S requirement interlock with the organisation's, S expectations, values and commit - · Checks the adequacy of client's p risk control methods and tools - Meets the client to verify and clari information provided and seek fur necessary - Post-acceptance of tender: - requests and achieves input/pa workforce/management in the of client's hazard identification/ minimisation processes - seeks and obtains commitment tool(s) from management work and sub-contractors - communicates regularly to all rel - continuously monitors, community procedures and related safety p
+- Assesses and verifies the adequacy of the client's SMS - Evaluates the client's understanding of the specification of OH&S requirements and that they interlock with the organisation's, SMS and meet its expectations, values and commitment - Checks the adequacy of client's proposed OH&S risk control methods and tools - Meets the client to verify and clarify accuracy of information provided and seek further information if necessary - Post-acceptance of tender: - requests and achieves input/participation from workforce/management in the implementation of client's hazard identification/risk control/ minimisation processes - seeks and obtains commitment to process and tool(s) from management workforce/contractors and sub-contractors - communicates regularly to all relevant parties - continuously monitors, communicates and reviews procedures and related safety performance.